mkcp/raft-consensus/README.md

 # raft

-Playing with an implemention of raft for brain training.
-This algorithm simulation is incomplete, the section Implementation Status below tracks my current progress.
+Playing with a single process simulation of raft for the purposes of building a generally usable full raft impementation in Clojure.
+This algorithm is not complete or ready to be used, the section Implementation Status below tracks my current progress.

 ## Goals